-No matter how young or old you are, regular physical activity helps you feel fit, relaxed, gives you more energy and helps protect you against a range of diseases including heart problems, high blood pressure, diabetes and depression.
+No matter how young or old you are, regular physical activity helps you feel fit, relaxed, gives you more energy, boosts your immunity and helps protect you against a range of diseases including heart problems, high blood pressure, diabetes and depression.
 It can also help you to maintain a healthy weight.

 For children and young people being active helps develop a strong heart, and strong muscles and bones.
 For ideas, resources and support for keeping children and young people active at home visit the Active Sussex website.

-While people may be unable to participate in their regular activities, there are plenty of other forms of exercise and activity which can be enjoyed.
-A walk on your own, with members from your household or a socially distanced walk with someone outside your household can be enjoyed.
+While you may be unable to participate in your regular activities, there are plenty of other forms of activity which can be enjoyed.
+A 10-minute walk or cycle around the neighbourhood or a few strength exercises such as squats, push ups or sit ups can improve our mood.
 If you have a dog, taking them out for daily exercise will allow you both to enjoy a short time away from home.

 Avoid long periods of not moving at all, particularly when online or working from home.
 Take regular breaks from the screen – do ten sit-to-stand moves from your chair or some arm raises above your head.
 All movement counts!